patrick-llgc/Learning-Deep-Learning/paper_notes/deformable_detr.md

 Deformable DETR first reduces computation by attending to only a small set of key sampling points around a reference.
 It then uses multi-scale deformable attention module to aggregate multi-scale features (without FPN) to help small object detection.

+Each object query is restricted to attend to a small set of key sampling points around the reference points instead of all points in the feature map.

+Deformable DETR is one of the highest scored papers in [ICLR 2021](https://openreview.net/forum?id=gZ9hCDWe6ke).

 There are several papers on improving the training speed of [DETR](detr.md).

 - [Deformable DETR](deformable_detr.md): sparse attention